jcarbaugh/django-humanity/README.rst

 The robots are trying to take over the world.
 Ensure that your forms are used only by humans.

+django-humanity adds a simple mathematical equation to your form that users must solve in order to submit.
+Computers are notoriously terrible at math, so this is a task that only humans (or maybe dolphins) can accomplish.

 Usage
 -----